 Encaustic / Physiognomy: Through the process of melted wax (Encaustic Ink Transfer), I explore and challenge ideas about beauty by shifting the markers of facial and body aesthetics.
 The fragility of the Encaustic medium reflects the same tenuous relationships between physical appearance, ego, symmetry and complex belief systems based on historic and modern standards of beauty.

-The fragility of the Encaustic medium reflects the tenuous relationships that exist between gender, ego, power and complex beliefs based on a gun’s encoded symbolism.
-By composing gun silhouettes out of cosmetics and jewelry magazine ads, I explore gender roles and mortality.
+Accessories / Guns: There is a social culture surrounding guns: it contains unseen codes of behavior and powerful predictors of behavioral intentions.
+In this series the fragility of the Encaustic Ink Medium Transfer reflects the tenuous relationships that exist between gender, ego, power and complex beliefs based on a gun’s encoded symbolism.
+By using imagery composed of cosmetics and jewelry I attempt to disarm the physical potency of the guns silhouettewhile I explore the artifice of make up, costuming, gender roles and mortality.

 Video, Sculpture: My work is a direct response to the subversion of reality in the media of the moment.
 I explore the increasingly fine line between innocence and the unknown, using nostalgic references to sharply contrast the subject matter.
 My objective is to expose the hidden angst that may lie beneath an otherwise seductive surface.